-Fig. 17.
-Load vs Displacement diagrams after the application of fitness function evaluation of the measurement accuracy with respect to the sensor linear characteristic.
-Instead, taking into consideration the linearity variation in relation to the nominal value for the LVDTs is ± 0.500 mm [53],[54].
-This value must be reduced by dividing by $\sqrt{3}$ and identify a range of ± 0.288 mm [55]-[60].
+The linearity variation in relation to nominal value of the DAQ is ± 0.05 %, as a consequence it is negligible in the evaluation of the measurement accuracy with respect to the sensor linear characteristic.
+Instead, taking into consideration the linearity variation in relation to nominal value for the LVDTs is equal to ± 0.500 mm [42-43].
+This value must be reduced by dividing by $\sqrt{3}$ and identify a range of ± 0.288 mm [44-45].